Pope Emeritus Benedict XVI body lying in state at Vatican - NewsBreak

 A Swiss Guard had saluted as the body was brought in via a side door after Benedict’s remains, placed in a van, were transferred from the chapel of the monastery grounds where the increasingly frail, 95-year-old former pontiff had passed away on Saturday morning.

-His longtime secretary, Archbishop Georg Gaenswein, and a handful of consecrated laywomen who served in Benedict’s household, followed the van by foot in a
+His longtime secretary, Archbishop Georg Gaenswein, and a handful of consecrated laywomen who served in Benedict’s household, followed the van by foot for a few hundred yards (meters) in a silent procession toward the basilica.
+Some of the women stretched out a hand to touch the body with respect.

-Before the rank-and-file faithful were allowed into the basilica, prayers were intoned and a small cloud of incense was released near the body, its hands clasped on its chest.
+Before the rank-and-file faithful were allowed into the basilica, prayers were recited, holy water was sprinkled over the body and a small cloud of incense was released near the bier.
+Benedict’s hands were clasped, a rosary around his fingers.

 Just after 9 a.m.
 (0800 GMT), the doors of the basilica were swung open so the public, some who had waited for hours in the dampness before dawn, could pay their respects to the late pontiff, who retired from the papacy in 2013 to become the first pope to do so in 600 years.